Napa Valley California, USA Travel Guide

 Mount St. Helena offers sweeping vistas.
 Consider hot air balloon rides for incomparable sunrise valley panoramas.

-Explore smaller wineries, art centers like Di Rosa, or unique geological features like the Petrified Forest.
+Explore smaller wineries, art places like Di Rosa, or unique geological features like the Petrified Forest.

 Downtown Napa offers historical walking tours, highlighting Victorian architecture and the historical Napa Mill.